FRIDAY THE 13th PART VI: JASON LIVES

 The first and only “Friday the 13th” film (including New Line Cinema’s three “Jason” films as well as the 2009 remake) which features absolutely no nudity, though there is a sex scene.

-Posted on 04/26/2011, in Films in the Friday The 13th Series, Films Released in 1986, Movies, Sequels, Slasher Films and tagged Alice Cooper, C. J. Graham, Friday the 13th, Friday the 13th Part VI: Jason Lives, Jason Voorhees, List of Friday the 13th characters, Ron Palillo, Thom Mathews, Tom McLoughlin, Welcome Back Kotter.
+Posted on 04/26/2011, in 1980's Horror Films, 2 Blood Drop Ratings, Movies and tagged Alice Cooper, C. J. Graham, Friday the 13th, Friday the 13th Part VI: Jason Lives, Jason Voorhees, List of Friday the 13th characters, Ron Palillo, Thom Mathews, Tom McLoughlin, Welcome Back Kotter.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.